Deutschland 83: case study

 3) How does the 'Walter Presents' series reflect the changing nature of television in the digital age?

 Digital age has been able to get a range of audience to view and watch movies across the world and the Walt present reflects this rapid change in society where newer concepts have come out.
-N
+Not only digital technology improved visual experience but it had revolutionized the way television content is accessed by a range of audience.

 Marketing and promotion